thelastgabeonearth/hello-world/README.md

 # hello-world
 First repository!
 I've been on-and-off dabbling in web coding since early high school.
-Now I'm using it to help my community, and it's pushing me to learn more.
+Now I'm learning more to try and help my community.